Analytics - Section

 Taking advantage of Coveo Usage Analytics (Coveo UA) can be a game changer as not only it allows you to measure and therefore maximize your search solution adoption, but also usage analytics data feeds Coveo Machine Learning (Coveo ML) features that can significantly improve your user experience.

-This article tells you how to get going on your Coveo usage analytics journey.
+This article focuses on how to get going on your Coveo UA journey.

 To get started with Coveo UA

-Ensure the Coveo front-end products you use push standard search-related events and metadata.
+Ensure that the Coveo front-end products you use push standard search-related events and metadata.

 Coveo for Salesforce

 Coveo for Sitecore 5

-Analyticscomponent with minimal configuration to automatically push all out-of-the-box search events to Coveo UA for your Coveo Cloud organization (see Coveo Component Analytics).
+Analyticscomponent with minimal configuration to automatically push all out-of-the-box search events to Coveo UA for your Coveo Cloud organization.

-An administrator can configure a hosted search page to send standard search-related usage analytics data to a Coveo Cloud organization when performing the first time setup (see Manage Search Pages).
+An administrator can configure a hosted search page to send standard search-related usage analytics data to a Coveo Cloud organization when performing the first time configuration (see Manage Search Pages).

 Visualize your usage analytics data